 Have a purpose when investing.
 This means having a target amount and a target date.
 Both of these are important in helping you decide when to stop adding more money to your mutual fund investment.

 Redeem your shares when you reach your target amount.
-Or when you reach the optimal time to lock-in your profits and minimize the risk of your investment.
+Or when you reach the optimal time to lock in your profits and minimize the risk of your investment.

-Never forget that the objective of investing is not simply to make money, but to be able afford your dreams… to reach your financial goals.
+Never forget that the objective of investing is not simply to make money, but to be able to afford your dreams… to reach your financial goals.